lukaskf/wordscape_cheat/README.md

 # wordscape_cheat
-This was a 45min hack to assist in playing the mobile game WordScape
+This was a short hack, made to assist in playing the mobile game WordScape.
+Simple yet effective.
+Happy Playing!